The Future of Advantage at Work

 This keynote reveals the missing layer between delivery and results: what determines whether work carries into decisions, action and advantage.

-• Why high quality work still disappears before anything changes
+• Why strong work still disappears before anything changes

 • Why acceleration has made movement more important than output alone